 Ten stock markets in the world were selected for analysis.
-These markets were in USA, Canada, France, Germany, UK, Hong Kong, South Korea, Japan, Australia and New Zealand.
+These markets were in the USA, Canada, France, Germany, UK, Hong Kong, South Korea, Japan, Australia, and New Zealand.
 All the countries and region had lots of Twitter users.

 The capital market data were from YAHOO!
 Finance.
 The opening and closing price of indexes, the highest and lowest price of indexes, and the trading volume were included in the analysis.